List of Ratt members

-Ratt was an American glam metal band from San Diego, California.
-Formed in 1977 under the name Mickey Ratt, the group originally included lead vocalist and guitarist Stephen Pearcy, lead guitarist Chris Hager, bassist Tim Garcia and drummer Bob Eisenberg.
+Ratt was an American glam metal band from Hollywood, California.
+Formed in 1977 under the name Mickey Ratt, the group originally included lead vocalist and guitarist Stephen Pearcy, lead guitarist Chris Hager, bassist Tim Garcia and drummer John Turner.
 In 1982, Ratt finalised its "classic lineup" of Pearcy, guitarist Warren DeMartini, guitarist Robbin Crosby, bassist Juan Croucier and drummer Bobby Blotzer, that lasted through 1991.
 The band has been through numerous lineup changes.
 The band has been on hiatus since 2022, at which point it consisted of Pearcy (who was absent between 2000 and 2007), Juan Croucier (who rejoined in 2012), lead guitarist Jordan Ziff, drummer Pete Holmes (who both joined in 2018), and rhythm guitarist Frankie Lindia (who joined in mid-2021).

 History

 1977–1983

-Ratt originally formed in San Diego, California in 1977 under the name Mickey Ratt.
+Ratt originally formed in Hollywood, California in 1977 under the name Mickey Ratt.
 The band originally included lead vocalist and rhythm guitarist Stephen Pearcy, lead guitarist Chris Hager, bassist and backing vocalist Tim Garcia, and drummer Bob Eisenberg.
 After John Turner took over from Eisenberg, the band relocated to Los Angeles in January 1980.
 Garcia opted to return to San Diego not long after, and was replaced by Dave Jellison a few months later.
 Paul DeNisco briefly joined as a second guitarist.
 After a few years of touring, Hager left in 1981 to pursue other projects, with Turner and Jellison following not long after.
 Pearcy rebuilt the band with the addition of guitarists Jake E. Lee and Bob DeLellis, bassist Matt Thorr and drummer Dave Alford, as well as renaming it M. Ratt and, later, Ratt.

 The lineup lasted only a few months, with Alford and Lee quitting after Pearcy fired DeLellis without consulting them.
 The pair subsequently formed Rough Cutt together.
 Thorr remained the band's bassist, alongside new additions Warren DeMartini and Robbin Crosby on guitars, and Khurt Maier on drums.
 This lineup recorded "Tell the World" for the first edition of the Metal Blade compilation Metal Massacre.
 Thorr was briefly replaced by Gene Hunter, however by the end of the year the group had finalised its classic lineup of Pearcy, DeMartini, Crosby, bassist Juan Croucier and drummer Bobby Blotzer.
 Marq Torien briefly joined on guitar in 1982.
 Joey Cristofanilli temporarily took over from Croucier in 1983, but he returned once he left Dokken later in the year.